majick777/content-sidebars/readme.txt

 = How do I use this plugin? =

-1. Once activated your will have additional Widget Areas available via Appearance - Widgets.
+1. Once activated your will have additional Widget Areas available via Appearance -> Widgets.
-1. You can change which Sidebars you want activated via Appearance -> Content Sidebars.
+1. You can change your Content Sidebar Settings via Appearance -> Content Sidebars.
 1. There are other options relating to the different types of Sidebars explained below.
 1. You can change PerPost Sidebar Display options via the post writing/editing screen Metabox.
 1. You can use filters or plugins to change the Sidebar output conditions (see last question.)